 Our top Martial Artist has over 40 years in the making.
 Master Tim Snedeker holds different black belts under various Martial Arts styles and a lifetime dedicated in learning directly from the Great Martial Artist and Martial Artist Hall of Famer of our time like Grand Master George Dillman (Ryukyu Kempo), the late Grand Master Wally Jay (Small Circle Jujitsu), & the late Grand Master Remi Presas (Modern Arnis), as well as Sifu Augustine Fong (Gung Fu Wing Chun), and Grand Master Will Higgingbotham (Kyusho Jitsu).

 Master Snedeker relies on Sensei Joe Alexander to handle the everyday teachings.
 Sensei Alexander has been his "Close Door Deshi" since the early 90's.
 His first passion was Judo in which he started at an early age of seven.
-He has been exposed to Master Snedeker's Martial Arts teachings and Pressure Point Secrets.
+He has been exposed to Master Snedeker's Martial Arts of Ryukyu Kempo, Small Circle Jujitsu & Modern Arnis teachings, and the application of Pressure Point Secrets.
 He's also a Wing Chun Kuen Instructor with Master Snedeker.

 Print our Flyers?